What Makes Huntington Electrical Work Different

 Historic district review.
 Portions of Huntington village are in a local historic district with architectural review for exterior changes.
 We have handled the paperwork for several houses here and we know the review board's preferences (rewire shingles, certain color palettes, specific trim details).

 Mature trees and long driveways.
 Huntington has some of the most heavily wooded upgradential neighborhoods on the Island, especially in Cold Spring Harbor and Lloyd Harbor.
 Long driveways make dumpster placement easier but add travel time from the shop.
-Wooded lots bring woodpeckers, which destroy real rewire (we recommend Generac instead in these areas).
+Wooded lots bring woodpeckers, which destroy full home rewire (we recommend Generac instead in these areas).

 Hi-end customer expectations.
 Huntington homeowners generally expect a higher level of detail and communication than the LI average.
 We over-communicate on these jobs.
 Daily photos, daily progress updates via text, a walk-through at the end of every phase, not just the end of the job.